Public Relations Courses

 You can complete your course from the comfort of your own home.

 You can ask an industry-expert tutor for help if you get stuck with your coursework.

 You will gain valuable skills in bookkeeping and accounting.

 You will be able to choose whether you want to pay your course fees upfront or in monthly instalments.

 These non-accredited skills courses introduce you to the field of Public Relations (PR), and equip you with fundamental knowledge and skills in this field, without requiring you to write any exams.

-The N4 – N6 qualifications are registered on the National Qualifications Framework (NQF).
-Completing an N4 – N6 course will therefore result in a formal qualification, and will prepare you for a career in Public Relations.
+These N4 – N6 qualifications are registered on the National Qualifications Framework (NQF).
+They are formal qualifications designed to prepare you for a successful career in the public relations environment.
+The knowledge and skills that you gain when studying these courses is aligned with the needs of employers in the PR sector.
 If you have completed your N6 level and can provide evidence of 18 months of relevant practical experience, you may be eligible to apply for – and receive – a National Diploma.

 When you register for a public relations course at Oxbridge Academy, you will: